FutongHan/socialweb/README.md

 ## Other Files
-- config.ini  # Configuration about MySQL connection and Twitter API information
+- config.ini  # Configuration on MySQL database and Twitter API key
+- web/config.php # Configuration on MySQL database for web